ncase/anxiety/scenes/act2.md

 # act2j_fight

-b: They were taking advantage of you, a scared vulnerable human.
+b: They were taking advantage of you.

-b: Punch that jerk.
-Knock their friggin' lights out.
+b: Punch that jerk!
+Knock their friggin' lights out!

 `bb({body:"yell"})`